zwbetz-gh/zwbetz/content/blog/attention-is-my-most-valuable-asset-for-productivity-as-a-software-developer/index.md

 Important and Not Urgent tasks should absorb the bulk of your time.
 For me, this is the plain old development work of implementing features, fixing bugs, and making existing code more maintainable and performant.
 Also included are building relationships with others and planning ahead.

 Not Important and Urgent tasks are nasty attention thieves.
 They shout out to you in immediacy, but offer little value in return.
 You know what these are for you.
-For me, these are most often badly asked questions from others, which require more work to determine what is actually being asked, as opposed to figuring out what the answer should be.
+For me, these are most often lazily asked questions, where the asker did not do their due diligence, and expects a top-notch answer immediately.
 Also included are last-minute meetings, and over-talkative coworkers.

 Not Important and Not Urgent tasks are usually not known to your users.
 Take internal documentation updates as an example.
 Thing is, they're an investment in yourself, which means a more productive future “you”.
 So don't forget to show them some love in your spare moments.